The Hunchback of Notre Dame (musical): Plot

 At dawn, Esmeralda is tied to a pyre outside Notre Dame.
 Frollo sentences her to death, offering her one last chance to save herself, which she angrily rejects.
 He orders her pyre to be lit.
 Quasimodo swings down on a rope from the bell tower and takes Esmeralda back to Notre Dame, invoking Notre Dame's status as a sanctuary in an appeal for protection.
 Frollo orders the Cathedral Guard to retake the church by force.
 Clopin frees Phoebus, after which the two rally the people of Paris to fight against the guards.
 However, the guards still manage to break in.
 Quasimodo dumps the molten lead used for fixing the bells onto the guards to stop them.
 Esmeralda thanks Quasimodo for being a good friend before dying from smoke inhalation.
 Frollo enters and asks Quasimodo if she is dead, which he broken-heartedly confirms.
 Relieved, Frollo tells Quasimodo that they are finally free of her poison.
 Quasimodo angrily throws Frollo off the tower of Notre Dame to his death.

 Devastated, Quasimodo realizes that everyone he has ever loved is now dead.
 Phoebus arrives, finding out about Esmeralda's death.
 Phoebus tries to carry her body away but is unable to due to his injuries.
 Quasimodo then carries Esmeralda away.

-Years later, two skeletons are discovered in the crypts of Notre Dame, one holding the other in its arms – the former has a woven band around its neck and the other has a crooked spinal column.
-When it was attempted to detach the two, the latter crumbles to dust.
-The company finally addresses the audience with a question asked at the beginning of the show—"What makes a monster and what makes a man?" ("Finale").
+The actor playing Quasimodo breaks character and addresses the audience, explaining that years later, two skeletons were discovered in the crypts of Notre Dame, one holding the other in its arms.
+The first skeleton had a woven band around its neck, while the second had a crooked spine.
+When an attempt was made to separate them, the latter crumbled to dust.
+The company then turns to the audience, repeating the question posed at the beginning of the show: "What makes a monster, and what makes a man?" ("Finale").